ThorRafnar/NaNAirCarRental/README.md

 Airport employees can check out and return vehicles, and when returning the system makes sure that they are returning a valid vehicle for their location, and that the vehicle is in an active contract

+Profits reports support only up to 13 vehicle types, before the formatting gets out of hand.
+Given more time this could be fixed but at the moment it is not feasible

 When creating a contract, employee, vehicle or customer, if you go back, it will return to the menu before you started, losing your information.